joyceky/jschallenge_watney/README.md

 ## Hints

-Knowing how to do the following in JavaScript will help you easily complete this challenge
+Knowing how to do the following in JavaScript will help you more easily complete this challenge

 - Converting characters to ASCII and back.
 - Converting from decimal numbers to hexadecimal numbers.